mtl-brainhack-school-2019/rwickens-sMRI-PET/README.md

 # STRUCTURAL MRI EXPLORATION

 PhD project: cholinergic PET imaging of people with REM sleep behaviour disorder (prodromal stage of Parkinson's / Lewy body dementia).
-Part of an ongoing Montreal RBD cohort study that tracks disease progression across time.
+Taking place at the Montreal Neurological Institute.
+Part of the ongoing Montreal RBD cohort study that tracks disease progression across time.

 My lab's particular focus is a new PET radiotracer (FEOBV) that shows great promise in quantifying brain cholinergic systems.